nikitaindik/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/importing.md

 Given the import payload contains prebuilt rules
 And no rules package has been installed locally
 When the user imports the rule
-Then all rules should be created or updated as custom rules
+Then the latest prebuilt rules package should get installed automatically // That's how it currently works
 ```

 #### Scenario: User imports a custom rule before a prebuilt rule asset is created with the same rule_id